oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 The OneDrive sharing administration screen provides granular configuration.
 Controlling OneDrive sharing ensures that data is shared internally and externally in a secure manner.

 OneDrive provides end users the ability to securely store their personal data in Office 365.
-The design considers that OneDrive is used for personal storage and sharing within the Agency.
+The design considers that OneDrive is used for personal storage and sharing within the organisation.

 OneDrive for Business Sharing Design Decisions for all agencies and implementation types.